Symptoms, causes, and treatments for

 Just having a minor buildup of earwax isn’t a condition, but if wax creates a blockage, or your attempts to clean your ears pushes the wax deeper, it can lead to a possibly serious complication and permanently affect your hearing.

-The following symptoms may indicate an ear infection or other illness:
+The following symptoms may suggest an ear infection or other illness:

 Be careful about removing earwax unnecessarily.
 Doctors recommend leaving your naturally occurring earwax alone, even if you’re prone to the occasional buildup of excess wax.
 Some individuals do experience greater wax buildup because of: